Central Asia packing list

 - Hanging toiletry bags are very convenient and take less time to pack when moving on the next day.

-- All purpose small plastic bags or zip lock
+- All-purpose small plastic bags or ziplock for hygiene articles.

 - Sleeping bag liners are good for sleeping at any guesthouse and yurts.

 - Taking a blow-up pillow with you is great for trains, flights, and transfers.